stepherg/wireshark-plugins/rbus/README.md

 - Linux: `~/.local/lib/wireshark/plugins/` or `/usr/lib/wireshark/plugins/`
 - macOS: `~/.local/lib/wireshark/plugins/` or `/Applications/Wireshark.app/Contents/PlugIns/wireshark/`

-Verify installation by checking Wireshark → Help → About → Plugins.
+Verify installation by checking Wireshark → About → Plugins.
 You should see "rbus" listed.

 ## Usage